Table of Contents

 The formula for the harmonic minor scale is as follows (measured in half-steps or semitones):

-- Root (Tonic), the most important note in the key signature
+- Root (Tonic), the most essential note in the key signature

-- Whole step (Major Second) and its note names along the major scale. and its note names along the major scale.
+- The whole step (Major Second) and its note names along the Major scale.
+Its note names are on a significant scale.

 - Half step (Minor Third)